 Forged by the Gods: Divine weapons.
 Well, you "don't" actually forge these yourself, it's more like you "help" the blacksmith forge them...

 Glass Cannon: Several classes.
 One example are the Megapons, which pack quite a punch, but are defeated in a handful of hits.
 And the Oohoroc from Patapon 3 are able to nuke everything onscreen with one of the super-unique staffs, yet they are prone to die if there are no other heroes/patapons in front to shield him/her from damage.

-Green Hill Zone: The first "serious" level of the first two games is always a hunting stage, with blue background, lush green plants, kaching-giving flowers and light hearted songs; Patata Plains in 1 and Tochira Beach in 2.
+Green Hill Zone: The first "serious" level of the first two games is always a hunting stage, with a blue background, lush green plants, kaching-giving flowers, and light-hearted songs; Patata Plains in 1 and Tochira Beach in 2.